mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 # Object Relations Assessment

+## Your Task

-For this assignment, we'll be building out Netflix!
+For this challenge, we'll be building out Netflix!
 A Viewer has many movies on their Watchlist.
 A Movie can appear on many Viewer's Watchlists.
 A Viewer can assign a rating to a movie on their Watchlist.

 As always, make sure to sketch out your domain and think about the single source of truth for your data.

-## Topics

-+ Classes vs Instances
-+ Variable Scope ( Class, Instance, Local )
-+ Object Relationships
-+ Arrays and Array Methods
-+ Class Methods

 ## Notes